Phase Transitions in Bandits with Switching Constraints: Concluding Remarks

-We consider the stochastic multi-armed bandit problem with a constraint on the total cost incurred by switching between actions.
-For the unit-switching-cost model, we prove matching upper and lower bounds on regret and provide near-optimal algorithm for the problem.
-Surprisingly, we discover phase transitions and cyclic phenomena of the optimal regret.
-We also show the regret equivalence between MAB with limited switches and MAB with limited adaptivity.
-The results enable us to fully characterize the trade-off between regret and incurred switching cost in the stochastic multi-armed bandit problem, contributing new insights to this fundamental problem.
-For the general-switching-cost model, the results reveal a deep connection between bandit problems and graph traversal problems, such as the shortest Hamiltonian path problem.
+We study the stochastic multi-armed bandit problem with a constraint on the total cost incurred by switching between actions.
+Under different switching cost structures, we prove matching (or almost matching) upper and lower bounds on regret and provide near-optimal algorithms for the problem.
+We conclude by discussing some natural extensions, which we defer to the appendix.

+First, all of the algorithms in this paper require the knowledge of $T$.
+A natural question is what will happen if $T$ is not known a priori.
+In \pref{app:unknown}, we show that any algorithm with a switching budget independent of $T$ cannot attain a sublinear regret rate for \UB if $T$ is unknown.
+The result indicates that (i) the knowledge of $T$ is somehow necessary if we do not want the switching budget to grow with $T$, and (ii) $\Omega(\frac{K\log T}{\log\log T})$ switches are necessary for achieving $\wt\cO({\sqrt{KT}})$ regret in the classical \MAB problem without the knowledge of $T$.

+Second, our upper and lower bounds in \pref{sec:asym} do now always match.
+A natural question is whether one of them is tight.
+In \pref{app:tight}, we show that neither of the bounds are tight in $T$ in general (even for a fixed $K$).
+Our theoretical characterization in \pref{app:tight} is however very complicated and not practical.
+Understanding this issue better is an interesting future direction.

 { }

 \appendixpage